 SNF has extensively supported the work of the Greek National Opera (GNO), most significantly by creating its new home as part of the Stavros Niarchos Foundation Cultural Center (SNFCC).
 As part of this transition, SNF initiated as founding donor the GNO’s Alternative Stage, which emphasizes innovative creation, education, and social engagement.
 SNF has supported the GNO’s public outreach since before the construction of the SNFCC and has also supported its educational and social activities for diverse age groups, vulnerable populations, and specialized audiences.

-Adapting its artistic activities to the reality of the pandemic, the GNO launched a series of online festivals, each exploring a different theme.
-The first GNO online festival was held in May and June, 2020, and the second later that year in September and October.
+Adapting its artistic activities to the reality of the pandemic, in 2020 the GNO launched a series of online festivals, each exploring a different theme, and a new GNO TV service, thereby giving new and expanded meaning to the concept of outreach.